rdfostrich/article-swj2020-cobra/content/solution.md

 </figcaption>
 </figure>

-This our-of-order ingestion will typically not be used in a live setting.
+This out-of-order ingestion will typically not be used in a live setting.
 Instead, it can be used when initializing an archive when all versions are known beforehand.

 ### Query Algorithms